-Out of all the possible malware and viruses you can get on your system, ransomware has the potential to be the worst.
-Ransomware is especially nasty due to the damage it can do to your system.
+Out of all the possible malware and viruses you can get on your system, ransomware has the potential to be the worst. ransomware is especially nasty due to the damage it can do to your system.
 This is especially true in enterprise level environments.
-I can speak from personal experience, that when the IT department finds a possible Ransomware infection we take it very seriously.
+I can speak from personal experience, that when the IT department finds a possible ransomware infection we take it very seriously.
 I have personally witnessed on multiple occasions a company bring an entire department offline to keep an infection from spreading.

-Depending on the degree of infection and critical nature of the data, some companies decide to pay the ransom, as opposed to have someone come in and clean up the systems.
-The problem with this is that there is no guarantee that the attackers in question will give up the key that easily.
-The other problem with this is that the typical cost of ransom is usually ½ of a bitcoin or a full bitcoin.
+Depending on the degree of infection and critical nature of the data, some companies decide to pay the ransom.
+Rather than waiting to have someone come in and clean up the systems.
+The problem with this is that there is no guarantee that the attackers in question will give up the key easily.
+The other problem with this is that the typical cost of ransom is usually one bitcoin.
 This sounds like a low payment, however, when you look at the transfer rates to this crypto-currency it is anywhere from $315 to $730 depending on the current market.
-This can be much more depending on how many systems are infected.
+This can be much more depending on how many systems a company identifies as infected.

 Cyber Protection Group also sells industry level solutions for this problem that can get companies back up and quick for when disaster’s like this happen.
 Our one-click backup solution will not only protect your data in case of possible infection but also allow you to get your systems back up and running fast.
 All without paying a dime to shady crooks.
 We also offer comprehensive security audits and penetration testing.
 Running tests like these help by discovering the vulnerability’s in your network before the bad guys do.
 Creating a safer network for you and your employees.